rolandleth/LTHMonthYearPickerView/README.md

  @shortMonths: set to NO if you want months to be returned as January, February, etc.
  @date: set it if you want the picker to be initialized with a specific month and year;
 	it automatically fetches the month & year from @date.
- @showToolbar: set to YES if you want the picker to have a Cancel/Done toolbar.
+ @showToolbar: set to YES if you want the picker to have a Cancel & Done toolbar.
  */
 _monthYearPicker = [[LTHMonthYearPickerView alloc] initWithDate: [NSDate date]
 													shortMonths: NO